OfficeDev/TrainingContent/O3653/O3653-8 Deep Dive into the Office 365 Unified API/Lab.md

-# Deep Dive into the Office 365 Unified API
+# Deep Dive into the Office 365 Microsoft Graph API
-In this lab, you will use the Unified API to access & program against Office 365 data using both the raw REST API as well as using Windows 8.1 application and the .NET SDK for the Unified API.
+In this lab, you will use the Microsoft Graph API to access & program against Office 365 data using both the raw REST API as well as using Windows 10 application for the Microsoft Graph API.

 ## Prerequisites
 1. You must have an Office 365 tenant and Microsoft Azure subscription to complete this lab.
 If you do not have one, the lab for **O3651-7 Setting up your Developer environment in Office 365** shows you how to obtain a trial.
 1. You must have access to an Exchange mailbox within an Office 365 developer tenancy.
 1. You must have some files within your Office 365 OneDrive for Business.
 1. You must have Fiddler (http://www.telerik.com/fiddler) or another HTTP debugging proxy tool installed to complete exercise 2.
-1. You must have the Office 365 API Tools version 1.3.41104.1 installed in Visual Studio 2013 to complete exercise 3.
+1. You must have Visual Studio 2015 to complete exercise 3.

-## Exercise 1: Create an Azure AD Application with Necessary Permissions for the Unified API
+## Exercise 1: Create an Azure AD Application with Necessary Permissions for the Microsoft Graph API
-In this exercise, you will create an Azure AD application using the Azure Management portal and grant the application the necessary permissions to work with the Unified API.
+In this exercise, you will create an Azure AD application using the Azure Management portal and grant the application the necessary permissions to work with the Microsoft Graph API.

 1. Within a browser, navigate to the **Azure Management Portal**: https://manage.windowsazure.com
 1. Enter the email address and password of an account that have permissions to manage the directory of the Azure AD tenant (e.g. admin@sample.onmicrosoft.com).